Chen-Yulin/Besiege-Modern-Docs-Src/docs/logic-units/WHILE.md

 There are two input ports for while loop `i1` and `i2`.

-`i1` is responsibe for receiving the initial data for the loop. `Any` type
+`i1` is responsibe for receiving the initial data for the loop. `any` type

-`i2` is responsible for receiving the computed data to feed back into the loop. `Any` type
+`i2` is responsible for receiving the computed data to feed back into the loop. `any` type

 ## Control Port